 Using a sharp knife, make about 10 incisions, roughly 4cm deep, all over the lamb, then poke a few curry leaves into each one.

 Sit the lamb in a snug-fitting roasting tray and massage half the marinade all over it.
 Pour the remainder around the lamb in the tray, then cover and marinate in the fridge for at least 2 hours, preferably overnight.

-Preheat the oven to 220ºC/425ºF/ gas 7.
-Remove the lamb from the fridge and allow to come up to room temperature.
+When ready to cook, preheat the oven to 220ºC/425ºF/ gas 7 and remove the lamb from the fridge to come up to room temperature.

-Drizzle the lamb with olive oil and add a splash of water to the tray, then place in the hot oven for 3 to 4 hours, or until the meat falls away from the bone, reducing the temperature to 130ºC/250ºF/gas ½ after the first 30 minutes.
+Drizzle the lamb with olive oil and add a splash of water to the tray, then roast for 30 minutes.